jeffmilanes/lazop-sdk-php/README.md

 # PHP Library for the Lazada Open API
 Usage of this library is also available at [Lazada Open API](https://open.lazada.com)

-# Requirement
+# Requirements
-PHP 5 or newer version
+PHP SDK requires PHP 5 or newer version

 # Composer Installation